oneki/oneki.github.io/docs/getting-started/008_error-handling.md

 </Tabs>

 :::tip
-When using an Oneki.js hook, if you don't specify a callback to handle errors, it will automatically send the following notification
+When using an **`onekijs`** hook, if you don't specify a callback to handle errors, it will automatically send the following notification

 ```javascript
 {